Google Dedicated Interconnect Process Overview

 This first virtual circuit is used for Google’s automated testing.
 LACP is automatically enabled per Google’s requirements, but you must leave the destination VLAN untagged.

-Note the source VLAN ID for your virtual circuit and the test IP address Google sent earlier.
+Note the source VLAN ID for your virtual circuit and the test IP address Google sent earlier (in the email sent after verifying the cross connect).
 Use these to configure your on-premises router.

 Google periodically pings the IP address to confirm the connection.
 When confirmed, you are sent an email notifying you that the interconnect is ready to use.